Dear Brothers and Sisters,

 - Ensuring our office is kept sanitized and staff is staying home if they are not feeling well.

-The Annual Scholarship Golf tournament held at Hockley Valley Golf Resort in Orangeville has been cancelled this year due to Covid-19 restrictions regarding gatherings.
+The Annual Scholarship Golf tournament held at Hockley Valley Golf Resort in Orangeville has been put on hold this year due to Covid-19 restrictions regarding gatherings.
+Hopefully by spring we can rebook this event.
+We would like to extend our congratulations to Saskia Taylor and Eleri Williams on winning this years’ scholarship award.

 In closing, I trust everyone is getting through this challenging time as best as possible.
-I’m sure everyone was hopeful that we would be approaching May with this all behind us, but, unfortunately, that’s not the case.
-Having said that, based on what’s been announced, there is some optimism that things can take a turn before June.
-So we remain hopeful this will happen.
 This is a demanding time for everyone, however, together doing our part, we will get through this.
+Stay safe by staying apart.